IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/01-plutus-tx.md

   (con 8 !
 1)
 )
 -}
-integerOne :: CompiledCode Int integerOne = $$( -- The splice inserts the `Q (CompiledCode Int)` into the program
+integerOne :: CompiledCode Integer integerOne = $$( -- The splice inserts the `Q (CompiledCode Integer)` into the program
-    -- compile turns the `Q Int` into a `Q (CompiledCode Int)` compile
+    -- compile turns the `Q Integer` into a `Q (CompiledCode Integer)` compile
-        -- The quote has type `Q Int`
+        -- The quote has type `Q Integer`
         [||
-          -- We don't have unbounded integers in Plutus Core, so we have to pin -- down this numeric literal to an `Int` rather than an `Integer` (1 :: Int)
+          -- We always use unbounded integers in Plutus Core, so we have to pin -- down this numeric literal to an `Integer` rather than an `Int` (1 :: Integer)
         ||])
 ```

 We can see how the metaprogramming works here: the Haskell program `1` was
-turned into a `CompiledCode Int` at compile time, which we spliced into our Haskell program,
+turned into a `CompiledCode Integer` at compile time, which we spliced into our Haskell program,
 and which we can then inspect at runtime to see the generated Plutus Core (or to put it
 on the blockchain).